You are here

-Officials from NOAA's National Weather Service praised The City of Lynchburg for completing a set of rigorous warning preparedness criteria necessary to earn the distinction of being StormReady®.
+On February 14, 2012, Officials from NOAA's National Weather Service in Blacksburg named the City of Lynchburg StormReady® for completing a set of rigorous warning preparedness criteria.

 Every year, around 500 Americans lose their lives to severe weather and floods.
 More than 10,000 severe thunderstorms, 2,500 floods and 1,000 tornadoes impact the United States annually, and hurricanes are a threat to the Gulf and East Coasts.
 Potentially deadly weather can affect every person in the country.
 That’s why NOAA's National Weather Service developed the StormReady program.

 To be recognized as StormReady, a community must:

 - Establish a 24-hour warning point and emergency operations center;

 - Have more than one way to receive severe weather forecasts and warnings and to alert the public;